 The Hurley Mountain album is dedicated to the memory of John and Anna.
 The concert will feature songs from this album as well as others from the band's repertoire which draws from rhythm and blues, American roots, and rock traditions.
 One of the songs written by Louie and Marie titled Four Farmers is named for the Hurley farming families they have come to know over the years: Kaufman, Paul, Gill, and Davenport.
 The song Ulster Outcry recalls the history of the Burning of Kingston and how that event caused people to flee to Hurley.
 Ashton honors the hamlet that was lost during the construction of the Ashokan Reservoir but not relocated as were others.
 Angel Band, a traditional song from the late 1800s, was a favorite of John's.
 After he passed away, his typewriter was found with a piece of paper still in it.
 Typed there were the lyrics to Angel Band.

 We are looking forward to this special concert featuring music inspired by our own Hurley landscape and history.
 It promises to be an exciting evening for our small town.
 Tickets are now available here on our website or at the museum on weekends from 1 to 4 PM.
-Tickets are $20 in advance, $25 on the day of the show.
-If ordering via the website, the price is $21.
+Tickets are $22 in advance, $20 for Hurley Heritage Society Members, $25 on the day of the show.
 All proceeds go towards supporting the mission of the Hurley Heritage Society.